-Under the direction of 12th-year head coach Jane LaRiviere in 2014, Washington State University has established a heritage as one of the leading women's rowing programs in the nation.
-The second head coach since Washington State rowing became an NCAA varsity team in 1990, LaRiviere led the Cougars' to their seventh NCAA Championship appearance in program history in 2011 and third in five years
+Under the direction of 13th-year head coach Jane LaRiviere, Washington State University has established a heritage as one of the leading women’s rowing programs in the nation.
+The second head coach since Washington State rowing became an NCAA varsity team in 1990, LaRiviere led the Cougars to their ninth NCAA Championship appearance in program history last season (2014) and fourth in five years.

 LaRiviere helped coach the women in the boat and in the classroom as well.
 Sixteen Cougars earned Pac-12 Rowing All-Academic honors.

-During the fall of the 2010-11 season, the Cougars drew national attention after the varsity eight took first place in the OGE NightSprint at the Head of the Oklahoma, beating out Stanford, Oklahoma, Iowa, and Tulsa.
-Later in the fall, the Cougars defeated Gonzaga twice, at the Head of the Spokane and later at the Head of the Snake.
+During the fall of the 2011 season, the Cougars drew national attention after the varsity eight took first place in the OGE NightSprint at the Head of the Oklahoma, beating out Stanford, Oklahoma, Iowa, and Tulsa.
 Entering the spring season, all eyes were on the Cougars as they traveled to the Ohio State Invite where they defeated then-No.15 Michigan and then-No. 11 Ohio State.
 To finish out the regular season, the Cougars swept Oregon State.

 The Cougars were ranked 11th in the nation entering the Pacific-10 Conference Championships, taking home a fifth-place finish and securing a second straight at-large bid to the NCAA Rowing Championships, their seventh trip to the NCAA Championships in LaRiviere’s nine seasons.